linkmalloc/proudbisayabai.ph/_posts/2021-02-22-campuestohan-highland-resort.md

 ---
 layout: post
 author: "Ariel Alegado | Team Leader"
-title: "One of the most visited and famous tourist  destinations in the Philippines!"
+title: "One of the most visited and famous tourist destination in the Philippines!"
 description: "Naka ari naka Bai?
 Come and visit Campuestohan Highland Resort in Talisay City, Negros Occidental."
 categories:
   - destination